neurospin-projects/2025-fjiagho_epilepsy/README.rst

-Self-supervised learning for preterm-specific variability of cortical folding in the right superior temporal sulcus region
+Beta-VAE anomaly detection for epilepsy using cortical folding representations
 ###########################################################################

-This repository is based on https://github.com/neurospin-projects/2023_agaudin_jchavas_folding_supervised.
+This repository is based on https://github.com/neurospin-projects/2023_jlaval_STSbabies.
 It aims to apply the self-supervised deep learning pipepline to preterm-specific folding pattern analysis and explore explainability methods.
 Official Pytorch implementation for Unsupervised Learning and Cortical Folding (`paper <https://openreview.net/forum?id=ueRZzvQ_K6u>`_).